theappbusiness/ConfigGenerator/README.md

 * `Bool`: Expects Boolean type in plist
 * `Double`: Expects floating point type in plist
 * `URL`: Expects a string in the plist, which can be converted to a URL (validated at compile time)
+* `Array` : Expects an array of values in the plist

 # Custom types